Homomorphism reconfiguration via homotopy: Introduction

-For CSPs in the boolean domain, a dichotomy was shown by~\cite{GopalanKMP09} -- for a fixed set of boolean constraints $\Gamma$ (boolean relations, clause types), the problem of finding paths in the solution graph of a SAT$(\Gamma)$ instance is either in \cclass{P} or \cclass{PSPACE}-complete.
+For CSPs in the Boolean domain, a dichotomy was shown by Gopalan et al.~\cite{GopalanKMP09}: for a fixed set of Boolean constraints $\Gamma$ (that is, Boolean relations, or \emph{clause types}), the problem of finding paths in the solution graph of a SAT$(\Gamma)$ instance is either in \cclass{P} or \cclass{PSPACE}-complete.
 In particular it is always in \cclass{P} when the corresponding satisfiability problem is in \cclass{P} (e.g. 2-SAT or Horn-SAT), but it is also in \cclass{P} for some $\Gamma$ for which satisfiability is \cclass{NP}-complete.
-This was slightly corrected and extended to several similar problems by Schwerdtfeger~\cite{Schwerdtfeger13}, while a trichotomy was shown for the problem of finding \emph{shortest} paths by~\cite{MouawadNPR14}.
-Both \cite{GopalanKMP09} and \cite{Schwerdtfeger13} asked whether their results could be extended to larger domains.
+This was slightly corrected (with a further correction in 2015) and extended to several similar problems by Schwerdtfeger~\cite{Schwerdtfeger14,Schwerdtfeger16}, while a trichotomy was shown for the problem of finding \emph{shortest} paths by Mouawad et al.~\cite{MouawadNPR15}.
+Both \cite{GopalanKMP09} and \cite{Schwerdtfeger14} asked whether their results could be extended to larger domains.
 Our work can be seen as a step in this direction, but limited to only one symmetric relation of arity 2.

-The corresponding extension of Schaefer's dichotomy~\cite{Schaefer78} for satisfiability (deciding the existence of a solution) to CSPs with arbitrary finite domains is a long-standing open problem stated by Feder and Vardi~\cite{FederV98}.
-They showed that the conjecture is equivalent when limited to one relation of arity 2 (digraph homomorphisms).
-Hell and Ne\v{s}et\v{r}il proved the dichotomy when the relation is additionally assumed to be symmetic (graph homomorphism)~\cite{HellN90}: the problem of deciding the existence of an $H$-coloring of a given graph is in \cclass{P} for $H$ bipartite or containing a loop, and \cclass{NP}-complete otherwise.
+The corresponding dichotomy for satisfiability, that is, deciding the existence of a solution, was proved by Schaefer~\cite{Schaefer78}.
+Generalizing it to CSPs with arbitrary finite domains is a long-standing open problem stated by Feder and Vardi~\cite{FederV98}.
+They showed that the conjecture is unchanged when limited to one relation of arity 2 (digraph homomorphisms).
+Hell and Ne\v{s}et\v{r}il proved the dichotomy in the case the relation is additionally assumed to be symmetic (graph homomorphism)~\cite{HellN90}: the problem of deciding the existence of an $H$-coloring of a given graph is in \cclass{P} for $H$ bipartite or containing a loop, and \cclass{NP}-complete otherwise.